rudreshh7/js-quotes-generator/README.md

 # js-quotes-generator
-This is a quotes Genertor
+This is a quotes Generator.

 Check it Out here : https://quotes-generator-rudresh.pages.dev/